milochen0418/gifts-differing/PART II Effects of the Preferences on Personality/CH03_TypeTableForComparisonAndDiscovery.md

 The subjects in this sample were students at the University of Florida who gave their major as counseling education.
 For their SSRs  also, the base population was the Florida freshman.

+**(Plz get figure 20 from original book)**
+**Figure 20 Rhodes Scholars (N = 71 males)**

+The sample of Rhodes Scholars, shown in Fugure 20, is the result of stringent competition.
+It has an even higher percentage of intuitives than the National Merit finalists.
+The majority are feeling types, probably because in defining the scholar Rhodes desired, his will stressed kindness and interest in others.

+Figure 21 is based on data from Miller's follow-up study (1967) of students from seven law schools, including the dropouts.
+The number of dropouts from  each type is shown, preceded by a minus sign, on the same line as the frequency for that type.
+The dropout ratio (DOR), which is the type's percentage dropout divided by the percentage dropout for the sample as a whole, is given below the SSR.